Lou Koster: Early life and education

 Born on 7 May 1889 in Luxembourg City, Louise Koster was the daughter of the railway official Jean Koster (1852–1919) and Emma Hoebich (1865–1950).
-Her maternal grandfather, Franz Ferdinand Bernhard Hoebich (1813–1900), who was born in Silisia, was the conductor of the military band in Echternach from 1842.
+Her maternal grandfather, Franz Ferdinand Bernhard Hoebich (1813–1900), who was born in Silesia, was the conductor of the military band in Echternach from 1842.
 He later directed the music corps at the grand-ducal court.
 After retiring in 1878 and becoming a widower in 1882, Hoebich became the music teacher of Lou and her sister Lina (1891–1938).
 Lou had two other siblings, Fernand (1902–1981) and Laure (1902–1999).

 It was her grandfather who taught Lou Koster not only to play both the violin and the piano but also elementary music theory.
 At a time when girls in Luxembourg could only study music privately, Koster proved to be a gifted student.
 Shortly before his death, her grandfather gave her his violin, a masterpiece created by the Austrian Jacob Stainer (c.1618–1683).
 After her grandfather died in March 1900, her mother continued her music education until she was 15, when she was sent to spend two years with her aunt Anna Hoebich in Paris so that she could learn to speak French.

 It was only in 1906, when she was 17, that Koster was able to attend the newly opened Luxembourg Conservatory, where she was able to continue her violin and piano studies, primarily under Joseph Keyseler (1879–1953) and Marie Kühn-Fontenelle (1875–1952).
 She apparently also learnt composition under the Belgian composer Fernand Mertens (1827–1957).